コンテンツにスキップ

 music

-Experience the world of drama with the performance of the Kanagawa Philharmonic!
+Experience the world of drama with the Kanagawa Philharmonic's performance!
 "Reversal Orchestra Special Concert"

 神奈川フィルの演奏でドラマの世界を体験!『リバーサルオーケストラ・スペシャルコンサート』

-On February 21st, "Reversal Orchestra Special Concert" was held at Minatomirai Hall in Yokohama, which was planned by Nippon Television's serial drama "Reversal Orchestra".
-"Reversal Orchestra" is broadcast every Wednesday at 10:00 p.m. on Nippon Television, featuring Hatsune Tanioka, a former genius violinist played by Mugi Kadowaki, and Tokoha, an up-and-coming maestro played by Kei Tanaka.
-This is the story of Choyo struggling to rebuild the Kodama Symphony Orchestra, a junk orchestra based in Nishi-Saitama City.
-It's an exhilarating musical entertainment that makes you laugh and cry in the middle of the week, and I look forward to it every week.
+On February 21st, the Yokohama Minato Mirai Hall hosted the "Reversal Orchestra Special Concert," a project for the Nippon Television drama series "Reversal Orchestra."
+"Reversal Orchestra" airs every Wednesday at 10 PM on the Nippon Television network.
+It tells the story of former prodigy violinist Hatsune Tanioka, played by Mugi Kadowaki, and up-and-coming maestro Asahi Tokoha, played by Kei Tanaka, as they strive to rebuild the Kodama Symphony Orchestra, a defunct orchestra based in western Saitama City.
+It's a refreshing musical entertainment that will have you laughing, crying, and feeling energized in the middle of the week, and I look forward to it every week.

-When the curtain opens, the guest concert master Takashi Aoki will tune in first.
-Conductor Kenjiro Sakairi made an appearance, and the famous phrase "jajajajaan" resounded throughout the venue.
-Even the author, who is not familiar with classical music, knew in an instant that it was Beethoven's "fate".
-And the moment I heard this phrase, the tension I had about the “classical concert by a professional orchestra” was eased.
-Even the familiar phrases were powerful when heard through a live orchestra, and I began to feel the excitement of enjoying tonight's concert.
+As the curtain rose, guest concertmaster Takashi Aoki tuned the instruments.
+Conductor Kenjiro Sakairi appeared, and the famous phrase "Ta-dah, ta-dah!" rang out throughout the venue.
+Even though I'm not an expert on classical music, I knew in an instant that it was Beethoven's "Fate."
+The moment I heard this phrase, all the tension I'd felt about a "classical concert performed by a professional orchestra" was instantly released.
+Hearing this familiar phrase through a live orchestra was a truly impressive performance, and I began to feel excited, sensing my "destiny" to enjoy tonight's concert.

-As an aside, Beethoven's ``Fate'' was first shown (practice scenes) in episode 7, which aired the day after the concert.
-Enjoy the songs you heard at the concert in the drama, and enjoy the live sound of the songs you became familiar with in the drama.
-I was able to experience both, and I got the impression that the program was carefully put together so that I could enjoy it together with the drama.
+As an aside, Beethoven's "Fate" was first shown (showing a rehearsal) in the drama in episode 7, which aired the day after the concert.
+Enjoy the music you heard at the concert in the drama, and experience the music you've grown familiar with in the drama live.
+The program was carefully curated to allow viewers to experience both, and enjoy the drama alongside the music.

-After the three songs were played, Mugi Kadowaki and Kei Tanaka, who were listening to the performance in the audience, went up to the stage.
-Kadowaki commented that he was moved to tears after listening to the performance of the Kanagawa Philharmonic Orchestra.
-Mr. Tanaka, who plays the ``Maestro with a sharp tongue,'' said, ``I used to say to everyone, 'This orchestra is a piece of crap.
+After the three songs were played, Kadowaki Mugi and Tanaka Kei, who had been listening to the performance from the audience, came up on stage.
+Kadowaki commented that she was so moved by the Kanagawa Philharmonic's performance that she burst into tears.
+Tanaka, who plays the role of a sharp-tongued maestro, said, "I'm surprised you were able to say things like, 'This orchestra is rubbish,' (laughs)," which drew laughter from the audience.

 (C) Nippon Television